thysultan/Ally/README.md

 ```
 function A () {
-	secret = 'implicit private and hidden from the private this namespace'
+	secret = 'implicit hidden from the private and public this namespace'
 	private hidden = 'explicit private, available from the private this namespace within the function'
 	public exposed = 'explicit public, available from the public namespace from anywhere'
 	public function method () {}
 }
 ```

-The inclusion of `public`, `public` and `protected` keywords to the grammar allow us to specify values that will occupy the this namespace when invoked with `new` privilege.
+The inclusion of `public`, `public` and `protected` keywords to the grammar allow us to specify shared values that will occupy the this namespace when invoked with `new` privilege and shared when composed with the `extend` keyword.

 For example.